aradhana14nov/MariaDB-Operator-Playground/tutorials/grafana-operator.md

 kubectl get csv -n my-grafana-operator
 ```

-You should see a similar output as below.
+You should see a similar output as below:

 ```output
 NAME                      DISPLAY            VERSION   REPLACES                  PHASE